CPR vs. BLS: Key Differences and When to Use Each Technique

 Depth of Training

-CPR: CPR certification focuses on imparting fundamental life-saving techniques.
+CPR certification focuses on imparting fundamental life-saving techniques.
 These include the correct method for chest compressions, how to administer rescue breaths, and the proper use of an Automated External Defibrillator (AED).
 While these skills are invaluable, the training is geared towards providing basic and immediate assistance during a cardiac arrest or choking incident.
 CPR courses also typically cover general first aid principles to address various non-life-threatening injuries and medical issues.
+This comprehensive approach aligns with the standards set by organizations such as the American Heart Association (AHA), ensuring that participants are certified in CPR according to industry best practices.

 Certification Requirements